locationtech/geomesa/docs/tutorials/geomesa-quickstart-accumulo.rst

 -  ``<password>`` the password for the previously-mentioned Accumulo user
--  ``<table>`` the name of the destination table that will accept these test records; this table should either not exist or should be empty
+-  ``<table>`` the name of the destination table that will accept these test records.
+This table should either not exist or should be empty

 .. warning::